Indian Key: Favorite Florida Keys kayak trail to historic island

 Indian Key Historic State Park as it looks from the Overseas Highway in Islamorada.
 It makes a great kayak destination.
 (Photo: Bonnie Gross)

 But simmering tensions with the Seminole Indians came to head on Aug.
 7, 1840, when the Seminoles attacked.
-About 50 to 70 residents escaped, 13 were killed, including a well-known local, Henry Perrine, a medical doctor and botanist.
+About 50 to 70 residents escaped, 13 were killed, including a well-known local, Henry Perrine, a medical doctor and botanist after whom the town is named.
 The town never recovered.
 It had a brief second act as the site of a hospital for yellow fever victims and there were some residents in the late 1800s.
 But as a town, it was abandoned before the 20th century started.

 What you’ll find on the Florida Keys island now is an evocative scene — ruins overgrown with jungle-like vegetation, streets signs marking paths that follow the grid of original streets and foundations of cisterns and buildings.